University of Minnesota Administrative Policy

 Definitions

 Fund Types for funds included in definition.
-See Expense Allowability Grid (PDF) for Expense Allowability by Expenditure Type.
+See Expense Allowability Grid for Expense Allowability by Expenditure Type.

 Allocable